 Wearable shielding is notoriously difficult to execute, but the Lambs EMF Proof Beanie achieves measurable results through its WaveStopper fabric.
 By wrapping silver fibers within standard cotton and polyester, the material acts as a continuous conductive mesh.
 We tested the fabric directly over our RF meters and recorded a 99% reduction in microwave frequencies up to 5 GHz.
 The beanie fits snugly and looks completely identical to standard winter headwear.
 It provides high warmth, making it highly suitable for winter commuting, though it runs too hot for indoor office wear or summer use.
 The silver fibers maintain their conductivity for about 50 washes on a delicate cycle.

-Keep in mind that a beanie only protects the area it covers; ambient radiation still interacts with the rest of your body.
+Note that a beanie only protects the area it covers; ambient radiation still interacts with the rest of your body.
 The material is slightly stiffer than a pure wool knit.
-For frequent flyers navigating highly saturated airport networks or those seeking localized head protection during cold-weather commutes, it is functional, stylish, and backed by verifiable attenuation physics.
+For frequent flyers moving through highly saturated airport networks or those seeking localized head protection during cold-weather commutes, it is functional, stylish, and backed by verifiable attenuation physics.